steinmartin/usb-midi-java-receiver/README.md

-# Testcase to show the communication of a MIDI 1.0 potibard (Arduino based microcontroller with optical rotary encoders) and a Java application using the MIDI capabilities of the Java Sound API.
+#  MIDI (1.0) Communication test between a potibard (Arduino based microcontroller with optical rotary encoders) and a Java application

- The test includes bidirectional MIDI 1.0 communication between the Java application and the Arduino-based microprocessor.
+ The test includes bidirectional MIDI 1.0 communication between the Java application using the MIDI capabilities of the Java Sound API and a Arduino-based microprocessor.
  The Arduino code runs on the microprocessor Teensy 4.1.
-For other microprocessors code adaptions might be needed.
+For other microprocessors code adaptions might be necessary.

 ## Requirements